 The problem is picking the best condenser mic for you.
 With all of these options, how do you find the microphone that best suits your voice, instruments, and room?
 The answer won’t always be easy – even the nicest, most expensive microphones can’t be the perfect microphone for everybody.

 The best way to pick your newest microphone is to hold it in your hands, put it on a stand, and test it out.
 Even still, with all the great options available today, trying every microphone could take a lifetime.
 That’s why we put together a list of some of the top condenser mics on the market today.

 Condenser mics have become the go-to microphones for recording studios and many live performance applications.
-They’re more durable than ribbon microphones and typically have a more accurate tone than dynamic microphones.
+They’re more durable than ribbon microphones and typically have a more accurate tone vs dynamic microphones.

 Loosely speaking, the sound is created by an electrically charged plate next to a solid backplate (capacitor) placed inside the microphone capsule.
 When sound enters the microphone, the diaphragm moves and the backplate stays still.
 The changing distance between the two plates creates an electrical signal which is a recreation of the original sound source.

 Condenser microphones need a few extra accessories to fully function:

 Condenser microphones can be a little needier than ribbons or dynamic microphones.
 Unlike other mics, a condenser mic’s signal isn’t strong enough to function without a little extra help.
 You’ll need to make sure that you have something in your sound set up that can provide you with phantom power.

 The good news is that most soundboards, audio interfaces, and microphone preamps offer phantom power.
 If needed, you can even buy phantom power supplies as a standalone unit.

 All of the microphones on this list are XLR condenser microphones.
 To use them, you will need to make sure that you have an XLR Cable.
 Guitar or speaker cables won’t work.